takeshi-su57/react-boilerplate/README.md

 React Boilerplate
 =================

-A simple dev environment to create react components with live reloading.
+The minimal dev environment to create react components with live reloading.

 ## Usage